albarlow/WLED/usermods/BME280_v2/README.md

 #define USERMOD_BME280
 ```

+If you are using Home Assistant, this creates a device with sensors for Pressure, Humidity, Temperature, Dew Point and Heat Index.

 Changes include:
 - Adjustable measure intervals
   - Temperature and pressure have separate intervals due to pressure not frequently changing at any constant altitude